 - Right Hand Side Ad (the ad will be placed on the right sidebar).

 Here’s a comparison table of all three advertising options on Facebook:

 |Boosting Page Posts||Boost Post Ad||Side Ad|

 |Appears on Facebook fan page||+||+/- (up to you)||–|

 |Age and gender targeting||+||+||+|

 |Call to action (CTA)||–||+||+|

 With 2 billion monthly users, Facebook remains the biggest social network in the world.
 Whatever your target audience, it will definitely be present there.
 If you can argue whether a presence on LinkedIn can help you in promoting photography business, Facebook should be definitely present on your to-do list.

-Nevertheless, everything works better in complex.
+Nevertheless, everything works better in the complex.
 Facebook, like any other social network, is a great tool to generate traffic and spawn communication with your visitors.
 However, you shouldn’t forget about a professional photography website, acting as your strongest trust factor.

-Still don’t have one?
+Still, don’t have one?
 Check out Weblium’s special offer for photographers and get a full-fledged website made from scratch at the price of hosting.